-SECOND UNIVERSITY E XAMINATION in LAW The Grade of Honours to be e awarded shall be determined as follows: First Class Honours: An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
-Second Class Honours Gra ade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 marks together with not less than 60% in modules to the value of at least 30 credits.
-Second Class Honours Gra ade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
+SECOND UNIVERSITY F EXAMINATION in LAW The Grade of Honours to be awarded shall be determined as follows: First Class Honours: An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
+Second Class Honours G rade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 marks together with not less than 60% in modules to the value of at least 30 credits.
+Second Class Honours G rade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
 Third Class Honours: An aggregate of not less than 450/1000 marks (i.e.45%).
-Exemptions: All passed modules carry a years subsequent to the aw an exemption, which is limited to a period of five academic yard of the exemption.
-Supplemental Examinations: governing the Supple Book of Modules (www.ucc.ie/modules/) for requirements mental Examination for individual modules.
-Note: for some upplemental Examination .
-Examination Board r Examination, where Examination Board, o achieve the pass standard for the year at the Summer nust repeat all failed/absent modules at the Supplemental there is provision to do so and if not disallowed by the or in a Repeat Year (see below).
-Marks from all passed prward to the SupplementalExamination. • The pass/progression forward in passed mo rule is then applied to the combination of marks carried dules and marks obtained in repeated modules. progression, and the c a Supplemental Examination: In determining aggregation, alculation of honours, the maximum mark that will be taken s - 40%.
-The actual mark achieved by the candidate will be nt record.
-Repeat Year Examinations: individual repeat candida ear may do so under one of the following mechanisms, ates choosing whichever mechanism best suits his/her e eligible for the award of Honours in the first Repeat Year
+Exemptions: All passed modules carry years subsequent to the av an exemption, which is limited to a period of five academic ward of the exemption.
+Supplemental Examinations: governing the Supp e Book of Modules (www.ucc.ie/modules/) for requirements plemental Examination for individual modules.
+Note: for some o Supplemental Examination.
+Examination Board Examination, when Examination Board to achieve the pass standard for the year at the Summer d must repeat all failed/absent modules at the Supplemental re there is provision to do so and if not disallowed by the d, or in a Repeat Year (see below).
+Marks from all passed d forward to the Supplemental Examination. on rule is then applied to the combination of marks carried nodules and marks obtained in repeated modules. progression, and the at a Supplemental Examination: In determining aggregation, e calculation of honours, the maximum mark that will be taken ass - 40%.
+The actual mark achieved by the candidate will be dent record.
+Repeat Year Examinations: repeat candidates choos ar may do so under one of the following mechanisms, individual ing whichever mechanism best suits his/her requirements. he award of Honours in the first Repeat Year only .